xuankimtran/docs-1/pages/katalon-studio/docs/ios-sample-prj.md

 ```

 > Notes:
 > * If you change the name of the `Coffee Timer` application while building it, make sure to change the absolute path to the new file accordingly.
-For example, if the name of the application is `Coffee Timer2.ipa`, the absolute path should be `/App/Coffee Timer2.ipa`.
+For example, if application's name is `Coffee Timer2.ipa`, the absolute path should be `/App/Coffee Timer2.ipa`.
 > * If you are running test cases with Xcode simulators.
 The path should lead to the `Coffee Timer.app` file instead.

 ### Test cases